 They might look like small features, but they can make or break a deal.
 As for larger considerations, make sure you know what kind of speaker you need, not to mention the power.

-Bottom line, Ampeg BA110V2 Bass Combo Amplifier can certainly qualify as the best choice for small gigs because it has just what you need.
+The Bottom line, Ampeg BA110V2 Bass Combo Amplifier can certainly qualify as the best bass combo amp for small gigs because it has just what you need.
 There are no fancy bells and whistles, but just the right capabilities at the optimal quality standards.